aemal/westcat/README.md

 ==========================================

 ## Overview
-WeSTCAT is an extended version of the AmCAT software for human rating ("coding") of texts, originally customized by Christoph Kling, now maintained by Aemal Sayer.
+WeSTCAT is an extended version of the [AmCAT](https://github.com/amcat/amcat) software for human rating ("coding") of texts, originally customized by Christoph Kling, now maintained by Aemal Sayer.

-## Installation and Configuration.
+## Installation and Configuration

 ### Prerequisites